- Who We Are

 Maria Gnecco works with current Advocates and Peer Coordinators.
 Maria was born in Colombia where she received a Law degree.
 Maria has been involved in several community programs serving culturally diverse families and vulnerable children.
 She has lived in Billings with her family for 8 years.

-Sophia Jackson works with current advocates and Peer Coordinators.
+Sophia Jackson works with current advocates and Peer Coordinators, specializing in cases involving the Indian Child Welfare Act.
+She also represents the CASA organization in matters related to Yellowstone County ICWA Court.
 Sophia previously worked in affordable housing and property management as a Compliance Specialist, Customer Service at Wells Fargo Bank and Quality Assurance at a bone and tissue transplant bank.
 Sophia held her Real Estate license in Colorado.

 Ashley Milsop works with current Advocates and Peer Coordinators.
 She was born in Massachusetts but has considered Montana home since she moved to Billings at the age of 12.
 She received a Bachelor’s Degree in archaeology and Near Eastern Studies from Wheaton College in Illinois.
 Ashley was a Peace Corps volunteer in Ukraine and has worked in administration for multiple local medical organizations.